boilerrobotics/rover-code/tutorial/README.md

 ## Install Software

-Our core software framwork is Robot Operating System or [ROS](https://www.ros.org/).
+Our core software framework is Robot Operating System or [ROS](https://www.ros.org/).
 There are legacy ROS which is no longer actively developed.
 The latest version (Noetic Ninjemys) will reach End of Life in May 2025.
 Therefore, we will use ROS 2 instead.